-A knowledge base can make or break the self-service experience, for your customers and internal support agents.
-Yet the KB is just one aspect of a sound knowledge management strategy.
+A knowledge base (KB) can make or break the customer self-service experience—for your customers and internal support agents.
+Yet a KB is just one aspect of a sound knowledge management strategy.

-Shortcomings can make it difficult for customers and customer support agents to be successful with your product or service.
-Flagging customer satisfaction KPIs?
-Ballooning support costs?
-Rampant agent inefficiency?
-It might be time to evaluate your approach to knowledge management.
+Shortcomings in any aspect can make it difficult for customers and customer support agents to be successful with your product or service.
+If you’re experiencing flagging customer satisfaction KPIs, ballooning support costs, and rampant agent inefficiency, it might be time to evaluate your knowledge management strategy.

 What is a Knowledge Management Audit?